lblcbc/Collect_Gather_Build/README.md

 <img width="389" alt="Screenshot 2023-07-15 at 16 01 40" src="https://github.com/lblcbc/ReinforcemenetLearning_Simulation/assets/136857271/5bd34bdf-1ff2-4691-b553-15e18dbf0096">

-The agent has built all possible houses in as few movement steps as it can.
+The agent has built all 5 possible houses in as few movement steps as it can; as per our termination condition, building the last possible house ends the episode, which is why we don't see the 5th house, the agent is standing on it :).

 Plotted progress: